gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 end
 ```

 Modules, like classes, have two facets: they are values (and objects), and they can define behaviour for other objects.
-Unlike Class objects however, Module objects do not have a method named `new`, and cannot be instantiated directly.
+Unlike class objects however, Module objects do not have a method named `new`, and cannot be instantiated directly.

 ```ruby
 Quadruped.new